-Local road maintenance in Capricornia will receive a boost thanks to funding under the Australian Government’s Roads to Recovery Program.
+Local road maintenance in the Capricornia electorate will receive a boost thanks to funding under the Australian Government’s Roads to Recovery Program.

-Federal Member for Capricornia, Michelle Landry said the Australian Government would deliver over $171.1 million to 344 local government authorities nationwide for safer and better-maintained roads.
+Federal Member for Capricornia Michelle Landry said the Australian Government would deliver over $157.3 million to 380 local government authorities nationwide for safer and better-maintained roads.

-“The Roads to Recovery funding in Capricornia will allow councils across the area to progress a number of high-priority projects, using local knowledge to deliver the best local roads,” Ms Landry said.
+“The Roads to Recovery funding in Capricornia will allow councils across the area to progress a number of projects they determine to be priorities using their local knowledge.”
+Ms Landry said.

 “The Australian Government is committed to getting Australians home sooner and safer, no matter where they live.”

 Councils in Capricornia will receive the following quarterly payment:

 Assistant Minister to the Deputy Prime Minister Kevin Hogan said the Australian Government has committed an additional $100 million per year to the Roads to Recovery Program from 2019–20, as part of the Local and State Government Road Safety Package announced in the 2019–20 Budget.

 “From 2013–14 to 2023–24, the Government will provide $6.2 billion under the Roads to Recovery Program, with an ongoing commitment of $500 million each year following,” Mr Hogan said.